 Because of the complexity of measuring rCPS in an intact mouse, problems with maintenance of a normal physiological state, collecting adequate blood samples, and avoiding possibly interfering conditions may be encountered.
 Surgical implantation of the venous and arterial catheters is challenging.
 As with any surgical procedure, especially with the handling of delicate vasculature, there is an inherent risk for mortality of the animal.
 For us, it is rare (about 1%).
 During the ensuing 22 h recovery period, occasionally (about 4%) an animal will pull a catheter out.
 During the measurement, it is important that catheters are patent and that animals are in a normal physiological state.
 In our recent experience, arterial blood cannot be collected in about 2% of animals and about 1% of animals had a low hematocrit (<40%) or low arterial blood pressure (<85 mm Hg) suggesting blood loss during surgery and/or recovery.

 In the preparation of brain sections for autoradiography, it is important to ensure that section thickness is 20 µm because that is the section thickness to which [14C]methylmethacrylate standards have been calibrated.
-Care should be taken to ensure good quality sections, i.e. without tears, folds, or bubbles as these imperfections will interfere with the autoradiographic analysis.
+Use care to ensure good quality sections, i.e. without tears, folds, or bubbles as these imperfections will interfere with the autoradiographic analysis.
 We develop autoradiographic films by hand rather than in an automated film processor because we find that background optical density can be uneven following automated processing, and this can affect the quantification.

 In the equation for rCPS, we include a factor, lambda, that is the fraction of leucine that comes from the arterial plasma, the remainder comes from the recycling of amino acids derived from tissue protein degradation 6.
 We have evaluated lambda in separate experiments in WT and Fmr1 KO (fragile x model) C57Bl/6J mice and shown that its value is 0.603.
 The value of lambda may vary depending on species, genetic background, or the presence of a genetic mutation.
 Therefore, if designing protein synthesis experiments for other models, one will need to evaluate lambda before an accurate measurement can be obtained.

 Our work in genetic mouse models of neurodevelopmental disorders demonstrates that this methodology reveals changes in rCPS in these models and in some cases responses to pharmacological treatments 22,23,25,26.
-It is also conceivable the rCPS measurement could also monitor degenerative changes in brain in conditions such as models of Alzheimer’s disease, Parkinson’s disease, fragile X tremor ataxia syndrome, traumatic brain injury, etc. In these models, it might be possible to track early degenerative changes and possibly also responses to early interventions.
-25In summary, the quantitative autoradiographic L-[1-14C]leucine method is ideal for accurate determination of rCPS values in vivo.
+It is also conceivable the rCPS measurement may also monitor degenerative changes in brain in conditions such as models of Alzheimer’s disease, Parkinson’s disease, fragile X tremor ataxia syndrome, traumatic brain injury, etc. In these models, it might be possible to track early degenerative changes and possibly also responses to early interventions.
+The rCPS method can be used together with immunohistochemistry in parallel sections to further examine specific brain changes25.
+In summary, the quantitative autoradiographic L-[1-14C]leucine method is ideal for accurate determination of rCPS values in vivo.
 It offers considerable advantages in terms of accuracy and applicability to in vivo conditions over existing methods.

 ACKNOWLEDGMENTS: (Instructions)